In control with Koppert

-Thrips control in leek with Orius
+Thrips control with Orius

 The Orius predatory bug is a natural predator of thrips and is used in combination with banker plants, Lobularia, which are planted or sown at the beginning of the season.
 It is important to release Orius early in the crop cycle so that the population can build up, ensuring effective thrips control from the start.
 When utilizing natural enemies, a preventive approach is crucial to stay ahead of pest insects.